-Consider, for example, a scenario where \Patient, an elderly person suffering from dementia, lives alone in an apartment equipped with various sensors, e.g., smoke detectors, cameras, and body sensors measuring relevant body functions (e.g., pulse, blood pressure, etc.).
+Consider a scenario where \Patient, an elderly person suffering from dementia, lives alone in an apartment equipped with various sensors, e.g., smoke detectors, cameras, and body sensors measuring relevant body functions (e.g., pulse, blood pressure, etc.).
 An assisted living application in such a scenario could leverage the information continuously received from the sensors, together with \Patient's medical records stored in a relational database, a biomedical health ontology with information about diseases, their symptoms and treatments, represented in some description logic, some action policy rules represented as a non-monotonic logic program, to name only a few, and use it to detect relevant events, suggest appropriate action, and even raise alarms, while keeping a history of relevant events and \Patient's medical records up to date, thus allowing him to live on his own despite his condition.
-For example, after detecting that \Patient left the room while preparing a meal, the system could alert him to the situation in case he does not return soon, or even turn the stove off in case it detects that \Patient fell asleep, not wanting to wake him up because his current treatment/health status values rest over immediate nutrition.
+After detecting that \Patient left the room while preparing a meal, the system could alert him in case he does not return soon, or even turn the stove off in case it detects that \Patient fell asleep, not wanting to wake him up because his current treatment/health status values rest over immediate nutrition.
 Naturally, if \Patient is not gone long enough, and no sensor shows any potential problems (smoke, gas, fire, etc.), then the system should seamlessly take no action.
-Another illustrative example would be a situation where the system observes that \Patient's smart watch is indicating a high heart rate (tachycardia), in which case it would request \Patient to measure his blood pressure (hypertension) -- calling for assistance if \Patient ignores the request -- and, based on the measurements, determine whether to raise an alarm, calling an ambulance for example, or whether the readings are caused by some infection already under treatment or a decongestant that \Patient recently took, in which case nothing would need to be done.

-\ The requirements posed by novel applications such as the one just described, together with the availability of a vast number of knowledge bases -- written using many different formalisms -- and streams of data/events produced by sensors/detectors, has led modern research in knowledge representation and reasoning to face two fundamental problems: dealing with the \emph{\bf integration} of heterogeneous data and knowledge, and dealing with the \emph{\bf dynamics} of such novel knowledge-based systems.
+Given the requirements posed by novel applications such as the one just described, the availability of a vast number of knowledge bases -- written using many different formalisms -- and the relevance of streams of data/events produced by sensors/detectors, modern research in knowledge representation and reasoning faces two fundamental problems: dealing with the \emph{\bf integration} of heterogeneous data and knowledge, and dealing with the \emph{\bf dynamics} of such novel knowledge-based systems.

 \paragraph{\bf Integration}